-- The applicant has asked for it to be cancelled. - The applicant has been rehoused via Bucks Home Choice.

-- The applicant has exchanged a property with another tenant and is now deemed to be adequately housed. - The applicant has moved and not told us of their new address. - A Partner has written or emailed the applicant about the application and there has been no response within 28 days. - An applicant has not provided within 28 days all the information that has been requested and is reasonably required to support the application. - A Partner has evidence that the applicant no longer qualifies for housing including when they are deemed to be a non-qualifying person under clause 2.3A(b).. - The applicant has not responded to an offer of housing within the timescales required. - The applicant has given false or misleading information. - The applicant's circumstances have changed and the applicant no longer has a housing need or local connection under this policy.
+- The applicant has asked for it to be cancelled. - The applicant has been rehoused via Bucks Home Choice. - The applicant has exchanged a property with another tenant and is now deemed to be adequately housed. - The applicant has moved and not told us of their new address. - A Partner has written or emailed the applicant about the application and there has been no response within 28 days. - An applicant has not provided within 28 days all the information that has been requested and is reasonably required to support the application. - A Partner has evidence that the applicant no longer qualifies for housing (see Section 2.3) - The applicant has not responded to an offer of housing within the timescales required. - The applicant has given false or misleading information. - The applicant's circumstances have changed and the applicant no longer has a housing need or local connection under this policy.